Muay Thai Ankle Injuries: How to Rehab Them and Get Back to Kicking

 What return to Muay Thai training actually looks like

-Week 1–2: Acute phase Swelling management, gentle range of motion, and protected weight-bearing as tolerated.
-You can usually keep training upper body — punch technique, clinch entries, shadowboxing seated or in a stable stance.
-You are not "resting."
-You are managing the injured structure while keeping everything else moving.
+Swelling management, gentle range of motion and protected weight-bearing as tolerated.
+We work out what is injured and what you can still train safely.
+Most nak muay keep working punch technique, clinch entries and shadowboxing in a stable stance from the first week.
+You are managing the injured structure while keeping everything else moving, and you leave with a written plan.

-Week 2–4: Loading phase Progressive single-leg balance work, calf and peroneal strengthening, and sport-specific movement reintroduction.
-This is where most self-managed rehab falls short — people do a few calf raises and declare themselves ready.
-The ankle needs to be specifically loaded through the ranges and speeds Muay Thai demands.
+Progressive single-leg balance work, calf and peroneal strengthening, and sport-specific movement reintroduction.
+This is where self-managed rehab usually stops short: a few calf raises and a declaration of readiness.
+The ankle needs loading through the ranges and speeds Muay Thai actually demands.
+Typically the two to four week window.

-Week 4–6: Return to training Pad work with modified footwork, drilling combinations without heavy pivoting, light bag work.
-Objective criteria — can you perform a single-leg balance with eyes closed for 30 seconds?
-Can you hop 10 times on the affected ankle without pain or instability? — guide progression rather than time alone.
+Pad work with modified footwork, drilling combinations without heavy pivoting, light bag work.
+Progression runs on objective criteria: a single-leg balance with eyes closed for 30 seconds, 10 hops on the affected ankle without pain or instability.
+You move forward when you hit the benchmark, not when the calendar says so.
+Often around four to six weeks.

 Staying in the gym - doing what's safe - keeps your cardio base, your sharpness, and your mental state intact.
 Sitting on the couch for six weeks is rarely necessary and often counterproductive.